geoffrey-young/RecommendationEngine/README.md

    * Analysis
    * Iteration

-Note that the order of the phases is specific and intentional - the Iteration phase is where you will spend the bulk of your time, both on this project and at your job.
-Getting the proper scaffolding in place so you can iterate on your ideas quickly is the key to happiness and success.
+Note that the order of the phases is specific and intentional - while the Iteration phase is where you will spend the bulk of your time, both on this project and at your job, getting the proper scaffolding in place so you can iterate on your ideas quickly is the key to happiness and success.

 #### Phase 1: Pipeline